Bharathkasyap/Splunk_Dashboard/README.md

  </div>
  </br>

-- Now lets go for the second search "clientIP", the query is
+- Now lets go for the second Panel "clientIP", the query is

 ```SPL
 sourcetype=access_combined_wcookie | stats count by clientip